shinsou/AuthenticationService/README.md

 # Overview

+Sample project how one could implement authentication service using IdentityServer4 middleware.

+Project consists of .NET Core as API service in the background and ReactJS+Webpack as UI for managing (AdminUI).
+As for bridge between these two I've implemented separated middleware, or sort of a proxy.
+Purpose for this is to challenge the idea of using server side rendered (e.g. Razor, or alike) pages.
+There are several reasons why one should use server rendered pages (the main one is security...).

+This is my first attempt on this approach and most likely others will come later.
+I've chosen ReactJs as to me it was the most commonly used by developers I've been working with.
+There's no actual difference between other javascript frameworks, as they could also be used.

+One new tech that I've also been interested in to get more familiar with is Blazor... but as it's not the most commonly used tech (yet), I'll most likely have a look at it later.

+###### Background:

+I've been working as software architect/fullstack developer, front-end development was never my strengths and I'd be more than glad if someone would like to contribute in this part; other ideas and thoughts are also welcome.

 ## NOTE!
 #### :godmode:  Project is currently under construction and is not ready for use.

-Sample project how one could implement authentication service (Identity service).

-The main target of this project is to produce web based authentication service with administrative UI.

-Notes!
-- This is a monolith on purpose.
 - AspNetCore 3+ & (SpaServices, NodeServices)  => Obsolete https://github.com/dotnet/AspNetCore/issues/12890

 # Technical overview

+I've chosen to use the latest version of .NET Core at the moment (3.1) for couple of reasons.
+First .NET Core 2.2 has most of the fixes that earlier versions had with HTTP messaging ([#1](https://github.com/dotnet/runtime/issues/26397#issuecomment-395489603), [#2](https://github.com/dotnet/runtime/issues/21440), and the list goes on...).
+ As for the second, .NET Core 2.2 been stated to be EOL and I'm looking for framework with Long Term Support (LST) with stable release; this also the reason for "why not 3.0" (EOS: March of 2020).
+The third reason for this version is because of its edge features that I'd like very much to use, also to keep my knowldege up to date.
+There's also 3rd party changes that must be taken in account; [more from here](https://github.com/aspnet/Announcements/issues/390).
+Beside these reasons, there's no reaso for not using earlier versions (so if you are required to use one, please find out the challenges that may be ahead of you and resolve, how to do workarounds for them).

 ## Architecture structure

 The solution applies Clean Architecture where it decouples layers into projects.
-For more of Clean Architecture, I find [this blog](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) most helpfull to get the basic understanding of it.
+For more of Clean Architecture, I find [this blog](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) most helpfull to get the basic understanding on it.